Selling Home? Here’s How You Can Improve the Property Value

 How to Carry out Effective Home Staging to Boost Your Home Sale

-Depending on your budget, you can carry out a full scale home staging on your property, or simply focus on the points that immediately catch the eye and do a lot to impact on buyers’ decisions.
-These include the entire exterior and entryway, living rooms, kitchen, bathroom, master bedroom and the outer area at the back of the house.
+Depending on your budget, you can carry out a full-scale home staging on your property, or simply focus on the points that immediately catch the eye and do a lot to impact a buyer's decisions.
+These include the entire exterior and entryway, living rooms, kitchen, bathroom, master bedroom, and the outer area at the back of the house.

 Follow these tips to achieve a stunning look on your property that buyers will jump at.

-When it comes to creating ambience in a home, it’s the little things that matter.
+When it comes to creating ambiance in a home, it’s the little things that matter.
 A warm, clean and inviting atmosphere is even made more so with appropriate lighting.
 Light up dark spaces in the home with lots of soft tone lighting.
-All worn out bulbs should be either fixed or replaced.
-With strategic placement, a mirror can also increase the light in a room, and candles in neutral colours can also improve the effect.
-On days when the house is on view, light up a fire or place a candle in the hearth.
+All worn-out bulbs should be either fixed or replaced.
+With strategic placement, a mirror can also increase the light in a room, and candles in neutral colors can also improve the effect.
+On days when the house is viewing, light up a fire or place a candle in the hearth.

 As soon as you decide to put your home up for sale, it becomes more of a product.
 Depersonalising a house simply means removing all traces of family memories and history such as family photo albums on display and so on.
 Create a blank canvas where buyers can come in and mentally project the desired décor they would like after they have paid your asking price.

-Remove odours from the home by baking fresh cinnamon cookies or simply burning scented candles.
-De-cluttering the home will show that there is enough storage space, and that the house looks big enough.
-Deep clean curtains, carpets to rid them of musky odours and dust.
+Remove odors from the home by baking fresh cinnamon cookies or simply burning scented candles.
+De-cluttering the home will show that there is enough storage space and that the house looks big enough.
+Deep clean curtains, and carpets to rid them of musky odors and dust.
 Consider your flooring; make it look clean and welcoming if it doesn’t already.
 Add fresh flowers to each room for a lovely and inviting feel.